 If these apps are unavailable in your home country, try apps like Viber or Rebtel.

 You should also get a local SIM to help you keep in touch with people in the UK and a low cost.
 And there are many reasonably priced packages that include a lot of data.

-It is not advised that you use your bank account from home as you will incur costs each time to use your debit card.
-Instead open an account with a UK bank or use a banking app to keep your money safe and easy for you to access.
+It is not advised that you use your bank account from home, as you'll incur costs each time to use your debit card.
+Instead open an account with a UK bank, or use a banking app to keep your money safe and easy for you to access.

 Food will take a large chunk out of your budget.
-Buy supermarket value products rather than well-known brands, they often taste and perform the same.
-Try shopping at the end of the day, many items will be discounted, especially if you are someone who only picks up food to be eaten that day or the next.
+Buy supermarket value products rather than well-known brands – they often taste just as good.
+Try shopping at the end of the day too – many items will be discounted, especially if you are someone who only picks up food to be eaten that day or the next.

 Eating in is much cheaper than eating out or ordering takeaway food every day.
 Plan your meals in advance with your housemates to make the biggest savings.
 Cooking meals in bulk for multiple people can work out cheaper than cooking for just one person.
 Also, you can make huge savings by taking your own breakfast, lunch, and coffee to classes rather than buying it from a café or shop.